ory/docs/docs/oathkeeper/pipeline/error.md

 It's typically something like `multipart/form-data`, `application/x-www-form-urlencoded`, or `application/json`.

-In ORY Oathkeeper, you can specify the matching conditions for the `Content-Type` header as follows:
+In Ory Oathkeeper, you can specify the matching conditions for the `Content-Type` header as follows:

 ```yaml